Arthur Koestler: Family and early life

-Arthur's mother, Adele Jeiteles, was born on 25 June 1871 into a prominent Jewish family in Prague.
-Among her ancestors was Jonas Mischel Loeb Jeitteles, a prominent 18th-century physician and essayist, whose son Juda Jeitteles became a well-known poet.
-Beethoven set some of his poems to music.
+Koestler's mother, Adele Jeiteles, was born on 25 June 1871 into a prominent Jewish family in Prague.
+Among her ancestors was Jonas Mischel Loeb Jeitteles, a prominent 18th-century physician and essayist, whose son Judah Jeitteles became a well-known poet—Beethoven set some of his poems to music.
 Adele's father, Jacob Jeiteles, moved the family to Vienna, where she grew up in relative prosperity until about 1890.
-Faced with financial difficulties, her father abandoned his wife and daughter, and emigrated to the United States.
+Faced with financial difficulties, Jacob abandoned his wife and daughter and emigrated to the United States.
 Adele and her mother moved from Vienna to Budapest to stay with Adele's older married sister.
-Although Koestler "liked later to claim his family had flared up from nothing into sudden wealth and then vanished just as fast into exile or the gas chambers...
-It wasn't true: his mother was from one of the richest Jewish families in Austro-Hungary."